Skip to product information

 Often, the coffees selected for a blend represent the largest volume lots in terms of a farmer’s production, and the largest purchases in terms of a roastery’s coffee position.
 What we select for our blend components is perhaps one of the most meaningful choices a roastery can make, though it’s not often given as much fanfare as perhaps the latest and greatest microlot or experimental process release.

-Finally, a regional Colombian field blend, akin to the Familia Primavera house filter - this time created through the careful laying of outturns from 70 smallholder farmers in the Tesalia and Teruel municipalities.
-This lot is all classic comfort flavours - we find hazelnut, apple and caramel.
+Finally, a regional Colombian field blend, akin to the Familia Primavera house filter we ran last year - this time created through the careful laying of outturns from 70 smallholder farmers in the Tesalia and Teruel municipalities.
+This lot is all classic comfort flavours - we find hazelnut, apple and caramel, and we're finishing the final few sacks at 50% of the blend, whilst it's still fresh and tasty.

 Each lot is roasted separately with a unique profile to combine in the blend as a delicious, balanced & functional espresso, the house espresso we always wanted.

-Credit for additional farm & producer photography: Own photography
+Credit for additional farm & producer photography: Raw Material